-If you’re suffering from knee pain, you’re not alone.
+If you’re suffering from knee discomfort, you’re not alone.
 Roughly 18 million Americans seek medical treatment each year for knee pain treatment.
 It affects persons of all ages and can result from disease or injury.

 The knee is crucial for mobility, so pain in this joint can be a debilitating condition.

 While you can relieve minor knee pain with rest and home care, more severe cases often require professional medical treatment.
-Seek the best care in New Jersey at Redefine Healthcare, where you find pain management specialists experienced in diagnosing and treating all kinds of knee pain.
+Seek the best care in New Jersey at Redefine Healthcare, where you find knee pain specialists experienced in diagnosing and treating all kinds of knee pain.

 Knee Pain Symptoms

 The complexity of your knees delivers strength and flexibility.
 But the complexity also means that several different sections of the knee can cause discomfort.
 You can feel front or back of the knee pain and pain behind the knee or inner knee pain.
 The symptoms you’re experiencing, and their location can help your doctor determine the cause.